-In December 2015, the Company had entered into amendment and restatement deeds to amend certain term and revolving loan facilities and new facility agreements with several independent financial institutions for total loan facilities amounting to HK\$3,200 million.
-A substantial shareholder of the Company granted guarantees to the Company at a guarantee fee equivalent to 0.5% per annum for aggregate principal amount outstanding under these loan facilities.
-During the year, no guarantee fee was paid by the Company (2017: HK\$12,244,000) to this substantial shareholder.

 In December 2017, the Company had entered into a new facility agreement with six independent financial institutions for the term and revolving loan facilities amounting to HK\$3,200 million.
 A substantial shareholder of the Company granted guarantee to the Company at a guarantee fee equivalent to 0.5% per annum for aggregate principal amount outstanding under this loan facility.
+During the year ended 31 December 2019, guarantee fee amounted to approximately HK\$14,396,000 was paid by the Company (2018: HK\$13,599,000) to the substantial shareholder.

-During the year ended 31 December 2018, guarantee fee amounted to approximately HK\$13,599,000 was paid by the Company (2017: HK\$448,000) to the substantial shareholder.
+In December 2019, the Company had entered into a new facility agreement with eight independent financial institutions for the term and revolving loan facilities amounting to HK\$3,700 million.
+A substantial shareholder of the Company granted guarantee to the Company at a guarantee fee equivalent to 0.5% per annum for aggregate principal amount outstanding under this loan facility.
+During the year ended 31 December 2019, guarantee fee amounted to approximately HK\$209,000 was paid by the Company (2018: Nil) to the substantial shareholder.